 Measurement 1: Spacers (TRD, Dobinsons, and two washers)

 The last image was a bad angle.
 That’s my bad.

 The 1″ differential drop did give us 1/2″ of drop.
-Doesn’t look like much but hopefully, it helps you sleep at night.
-Any improvement in CV angles we can get, we will take.
+It doesn’t look like much but hopefully, it helps you sleep at night.
+Any improvement in CV angles we can get, we will take it.